 La Condamine Market

 La Condamine Market has been a Monaco fixture for centuries (since 1880).
 It can be described as a traditional Mediterranean open-air market featuring colourful stalls and vendors selling local, regional produce, flowers and crafts.
 Additional there is an indoor area that houses butchers, bakers, fishmongers, those that sell housewares, foods and wine.
 The market is open daily all year round at La Condamine and avenue Saint-Charles in the Hercules Port district.

 Despite the image of Monaco as being an expensive place to do or get almost anything, La Condamine Market provides excellent value.
 Here you can eat like the rich and famous at an affordable price.
 Some of Monaco’s most sought after foods like the Niçois socca (a pancake made of chickpea flour and olive oil) and the truffle are served.
 Enjoy the truffle on a pizza, pasta, seafood and the price too.

-Travellers does not visit Monaco in search of bargains, but rather to see how the well-to-do live or if you are in that category, to join in.
+Travellers do not visit Monaco in search of bargains, but rather to see how the well-to-do live or if you are in that category, to join in.
 Monaco is not currently a part of the European Union (EU), but it participates in certain EU policies, including customs and border controls.
 Through its relationship with France, Monaco uses the euro as its sole currency.

 Frank Greco is a world traveler and television producer of “The Travel Guy, Gourmet Escapes,” other lifestyle programs and documentaries.
 Follow Frank on Instagram (thetravelguy1 and travelwithmeandde) or become friends on Facebook (www.facebook.com/frank.greco.338).